-These flexible resources provided by the 3PL help the customer reduce labor costs, equipment expenses and space restrictions.
-Using a 3PL for value added services also allows the customer to focus more on sales and marketing or other important aspects of the business.
+These flexible resources provided by 3PLs can help reduce labor costs, equipment expenses, and space restrictions for their customers.
+Using a 3PL for value-added services can also enable customers to focus on sales, marketing, or other critical aspects of their business.

 One Stop Shop